 Enrollment & Housing

 The Program is limited to 120 students.
 Half of the participants are U.S. and Canadian law students admitted through Tulane; the other half are international students from Germany and other countries admitted through Humboldt.
-The 60 students admitted through Tulane will be accepted for the 2014 Program on a first-come basis.
+The 60 students admitted through Tulane will be accepted for the 2017 Program on a first-come basis.
 Please apply early to ensure your place in the Program.
-45 U.S. and Canadian attended the 2014 program.
-25 countries were represented by the students admitted through Humboldt.
+44 U.S. and Canadian attended the 2016 program.

 Once you are registered for the Program you will receive information and rates for various housing choices in Berlin.
 Options include a popular apartment facility and several hotels close to the Law School.
 You will receive a housing memorandum with suggestions in early spring, which will include specific names of hotels, hostels, and apartments at various price ranges.